-Our research indicates that the 1-month RealVol futures (1VOL) overlay portfolio under a simple buy-and-hold (B&H) strategy would have resulted in lower standard deviation to the simple buy-and-hold equity portfolio (S&P).
+Our research has shown that the 1-month RealVol futures (1VOL) overlay portfolio under a simple buy-and-hold (B&H) strategy would have resulted in lower standard deviation to the simple buy-and-hold equity portfolio (S&P).
 However, the cost to reduce that risk was substantially reduced returns.
-We postulated that if one could devise a simple active allocation approach that added RealVol futures exposure during market breaks and eliminated exposure during market rises, the portfolio's performance could be enhanced.
-We proposed three simple moving-average indicators (21-day moving average, 21MA; 63-day moving average, 63MA; and 252-day moving average, 252MA) and one slightly more complex indicator that combined the long-term with the short-term (252- and 21-day moving average, 252/21MA).
-When we did so, the portfolio returns increased and the standard deviation decreased.
+We postulated that if one could devise a simple active allocation approach that added RealVol futures exposure during market breaks and eliminated exposure during market rises, the portfolios' performances could be enhanced.
+We proposed three simple moving-average indicators (21 day moving average, 21MA; 63-day moving average, 63MA; and 252-day moving average, 252MA) and one slightly more complex indicator that combined the long-term with the short-term (252- and 21-day moving average, 252/21MA).
+When we did so, the portfolio returns increased and the standard deviation decreased - the best of both scenarios.

 We used a simple active moving-average strategy to decide when to allocate capital to the 1-month RealVol futures.
-Returns from this strategy are better than the simple buy-and-hold strategy.
+Results from this strategy are better than the simple buy-and-hold strategy.
 The 1-month RealVol futures overlay portfolio under this simple moving-average strategy outperforms the total-return S&P portfolio during market downturns.
-The 1-month RealVol futures overlay, regardless of which moving-average timeframe we followed, resulted in higher returns and reduced standard deviations during market breaks.
+The 1-month RealVol futures overlay, regardless of which moving-average time frame we followed, resulted in higher returns and reduced standard deviations during market breaks.
 Such results significantly helped the portfolio weather the economic storms.
-However, when considering the performance during both bullish and bearish markets over 23 years, the results were still not ideal.
+However, when considering the performances during both bullish and bearish markets over 23 years, the results were still not ideal.

 Therefore, we introduced one slightly more complex strategy: The 252/21MA 1VOL overlay strategy.
-Performance under this strategy improved significantly.
+Performances under this strategy improved significantly.
 The 252/21MA 1VOL overlay beat the total-return S&P portfolio both in the entire period and in the sub-periods.
 Next, we allowed a small active short position in RealVols only when the long-term moving average was rising.
 The return of the 252/21MA 1VOL overlay portfolio with an active short position further increased returns but at the expense of a slightly higher standard deviation for the entire period, but decreased returns for the sub periods, indicating that it would not be a good idea to short volatility during market crashes.

-Exhibit 30 Portfolio performance for the whole period 1990-2012 under 252/21MA, 3VOL overlay, with -2%, 0%, 20% allocation Source: Standard and Poor and Author's calculations Finally, we compared the performance of the 1VOL to the 3-month RealVol futures (3VOL) overlay portfolio, under the same 252/21MA strategy.
-Our results showed that the 1VOL overlay had a higher return with greater risk, than the 3VOL overlay.
+Finally, we compared the performances of the 1VOL to the 3-month RealVol futures (3VOL) overlay portfolio, under the same 252/21MA strategy.
+Our research showed that while the 1VOL overlay had a higher return with greater risk, the 3VOL overlay had a lower return with less risk.

-Although we have shown that the RealVol futures overlay portfolios under the 252/21MA strategy reduced risk and increased returns, more research is needed.
+Although we have shown that the RealVol futures overlay portfolios under the 252/21MA strategy have reduced risk and increased returns, more research is needed.
 For one, RealVol futures have not started trading.
-The lack of market prices required us to use pricing models to determine theoretical prices.
-Had RealVol futures been trading in the past, there is no guarantee that investors could have executed trades at such theoretical prices.
+Therefore, we were forced to use pricing models to determine theoretical prices.
+Had RealVol futures been trading in the past, there is no guarantee that investors could have executed at such theoretical prices.
 In addition, even if such pricing were available, there is no guarantee that the results we have shown are representative of the future.
 Markets can and will sometimes exhibit non-theoretical pricing behavior.
 Also, the results have not taken into account the costs of actually trading a market with bid/ask spreads and commissions.
 There may be other factors that could make our results differ from reality.
 Readers may want to experiment with other indicators and/or more sophisticated decision methodologies and strategies.

 In any event, it appears that judicious use of RealVol futures in conjunction with an equity portfolio may be a welcome addition to an investor's arsenal of exchange-traded instruments.